 As a Fertility Awareness Educator, my first recommendation is to try charting with a standard basal body thermometer.
 Even if you have an irregular schedule.
 Lots and lots of people are still able to get usable charts even without following the standard guidelines to “take your temperature the same time every day after at least 3 hours of sleep”.
 If you don’t get a full 3 hours of sleep before you wake up, and even if you can’t wake up the same time every day, try taking your temperature with your current schedule for a couple cycles and see what your pattern is like.

 I only recommend Tempdrop as a last resort if all else fails.
-There are LOTS of options out there thermometer wise that could make a difference in your charts.
+There are LOTS of options out there that could make a difference in your charts.
+Whether it’s a different method or a different thermometer.
 For me, changing from a 1 minute thermometer to a 3 minute thermometer made a huge difference in the stability of my temperature patterns.

 If you still want to use Tempdrop